-So, when planning on where to live in Spain, go and spend time there getting to know the different regions and areas.
+So, when planning on where to live in Spain, first, research well which locations are considered to be the best places to live in Spain for expats.
+Next step – go and spend time there getting to know the different regions and areas.
 During your research stay it will be also important to spend time looking at the housing options available to you as well.

-The main ‘rules’ of a research visit are as follows: –
+The main rules of a research visits are as follows:

 - Don’t just spend time getting to know one area of Spain.
 The nation is vast and varied, diverse and wonderful – if you only commit to examining one small part, you could well miss discovering the part of the nation that actually suits you better.